nblockchain/conventions/WorkflowGuidelines.md

 dot, like most titles), and a body that starts in the 3rd line and which contains one or many paragraphs (each ending with a dot, as it's text in prose).
-In particular, the example above would be for a commit message that fixes the issue #45. **Area** usually refers to the project name, but without the need to include the name of the project (e.g. in geewallet, all project names start with the `GWallet.` prefix, then there's no need to specify it; so use `Backend` as area instead of `GWallet.Backend`).
-The **Sub-area** may refer to a folder or module inside the area, but it's not a strict mapping.
+In particular, the example above would be for a commit message that fixes the issue #45. **Scope** usually refers to the project name, but without the need to include the name of the project (e.g. in geewallet, all project names start with the `GWallet.` prefix, then there's no need to specify it; so use `Backend` as scope instead of `GWallet.Backend`).
+The **Sub-scope** may refer to a folder or module inside what's represented as the scope, but it's not a strict mapping.

 When referencing a bug/issue, as you can see above you can add a sentence at the end of the commit message which starts with `Fixes `, followed by the **full URL**